 The Group is committed to fulfilling its obligations in accordance with the Equality Act 2010.
 As an equal opportunities employer, equal and fair consideration is given to all applicants regardless of their diverse backgrounds.

-The business will modify equipment and practices wherever it is safe and practical to do so, both for new and existing employees.
+If necessary, the business will modify equipment and practices wherever it is safe and practical to do so, both for new and existing employees, to assist all colleagues work successfully with us.